curtiside/Oelo_Lights_HA/DEVELOPER.md

 make build
 ```

-This builds the test runner container with all dependencies (Selenium, ChromeDriver, Python packages).
+This builds the test runner container with all dependencies (Python packages).

 **Note:** `make test-all` will automatically build the test container if it doesn't exist, but it's recommended to run `make build` explicitly first to ensure it's up-to-date.
-You only need to rebuild if you modify `test/Dockerfile.test` or need to update dependencies.

 ### Environment Variables